mc68-net/virtualt/README.md

 The matching files from `./ROMs/` will be copied into the subdirectories;
 any missing ones on subsequent startups will attempt to be copied again from `./ROMs/` and a warning dialogue will be produced.
+If all the ROM images are present in their machine-specific subdirectories, the `./ROMs/` directory is not needed (though it may be needed again if you attempt to use the printer emulation).

+When you exit the emulator, the current RAM data appears to be saved in a `./…/RAM.bin` file in the machine-specific directory and reloaded when the emulator is restarted.

+The "Help » Help" function in the menu expects `./doc/help.html` to be present under the current directory.
+As with the ROM images, you can copy the `doc/` directory from the source distribution.